Concepts & Manual Creation

 NoteReal-World Example

 A research team spent months analyzing survey data where satisfaction was coded 1-5.
 They treated 5 as “very satisfied.”
 Only later did they discover that 1 was actually the highest satisfaction score.
 Their conclusions were completely backwards!
+This type of error with reverse-coded items is well-documented in research and can significantly impact study results (Hughes 2009).

 Enabling Collaboration